itoledoc/Project2/README.md

   with functions related mainly to the task of parsing an xml file and rendering into a json file.

-* [OpenStreetMapdatawranglingwithMongoDb.pdf][2]: The PDF with the report for Project 2.
+* [OpenStreetMapdatawranglingwithMongoDb.pdf][2]: The Project 2 report, in PDF
+  format.

 [1]: https://www.udacity.com/course/progress#!/c-ud032-nd
 [2]: ../master/OpenStreetMapdatawranglingwithMongoDb.pdf